KajizukaTaichi/onechan-drive/README.md

 - OneDrive causes auto-launched when started up PC.
 - To hinder it, I renamed OneDrive's binary file name to `OneChanDrive.exe` with humor.
 - I like that name.
-So I started this project
+So I started this project.

 ## Usage
 To run the server, use the following command: